-4. Begin pumping
+Step 4: Begin pumping

 As you take the medications and supplements, you will begin pumping a few times a day.
 You will gradually increase the duration and frequency of the pumping, and your body will slowly begin to produce milk.

-5. Supplement your breastmilk
+Step 5: Supplement your breastmilk

 “The SNS helps get the baby to the breast and gets them used to nursing,” Carlie says.
 “If a mom’s committed to the SNS, she can breastfeed a baby and still be giving it formula, if she’s not open to donated breastmilk.
 The baby will still get a major bond, and it’s awesome.”